rangers0702/newdemo/README.md

 # newdemo
-this is my first repo
+this is my first repo author is nikhil joshi